Estimated reading time: 5 minutes

 Pineapples contain bromelain.
 Bromelain is a natural enzyme that can help reduce inflammation.

-Only feed dogs the soft fleshy bits inside.
+Only feed dogs the soft, fleshy bits inside.

 Mango

-It is safe fruit to give your dog to eat.
+It is a safe fruit to give your dog to eat.
 Magos, and again, you could freeze these in the summer for a nice cooling snack.

 Like all fruit, ensure the skin and pit are removed as, believe it or not, the pit does contain a low dose of cyanide (maybe a murder mystery there somewhere), but, more importantly, is likely to be a choking hazard.